Plant Height: 8 inches

 - General Garden Use

 Planting & Growing

-Springwood Pink Heath will grow to be about 8 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 24 inches.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
-It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.
+Tough Leaf Iris will grow to be about 8 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.